A model for configuration spaces of points: Twisting and the comodule

 \begin{cor} The map $^*\!\Tw \Gra_M \to \Omega_{PA}(\FM_M)$ defined in Lemma \ref{lemma: graphs to forms} induces a map of cooperadic comodules $\pdGraphs_M \to \Omega_{PA}(\FM_M)$, still denoted by $\omega_\bullet$. \end{cor}

-\begin{rem} One may also endow $\fGC_{H^\bullet(M)}$ with the product being given by union of graphs.
-The differential is not a derivation with respect to this product, but splits into a first order and a second order part, say $\delta_1+\delta_2$.
-Concretely, the first order part $\delta_1$ splits vertices, while the second order part $\delta_2$ replaces a pair of $H^\bullet(M)$-decorations by an edge.
-The commutator of the product and the operator $\delta_2$ defines a Lie bracket of degree 1 on $\fGC_{H^\bullet(M)}$, which reduces to a Lie bracket on the connected piece $\GC_{H^\bullet(M)}$.
+\begin{rem} One may also endow $\fGC_{H^\bullet(M)}$ with the (free) product being given by union of graphs.
+The differential is not a derivation with respect to this product, but it is a coderivation and it splits into a first order and a second order part, say $\delta_1+\delta_2$.
+Concretely, the second order part $\delta_2$ replaces a pair of $H^\bullet(M)$-decorations in different connected components by an edge, while the first order piece splits vertices and joins decorations in the same connected component.
+By Koszul duality, the commutator of the product and the operator $\delta_2$ defines a Lie bracket of degree 1 on $\fGC_{H^\bullet(M)}$, which reduces to a Lie bracket on the connected piece $\GC_{H^\bullet(M)}$.

 Now the partition function $Z_M \in \fGC_{H^\bullet(M)}$ is a map from the free graded commutative algebra $^*\!\fGC_{H^\bullet(M)}$ and hence completely characterized by the restriction to the generators, i.e., to the connected graphs, say $z_M\in \GC_{H^\bullet(M)}$.
 The closedness of $Z_M$ then translates to the statement that the connected part $z_M$ satisfies the Maurer-Cartan equation.
 See Section \ref{sec:GC_M} for details. \end{rem}